PrintersForAnts/AntHead/UserMods/ZeroClick_left_ducting/readme.md

 This mod moves the probe to the side, to give free space on the back, to prevent this collision. <br>
 [Github link HexZero](https://github.com/Alexander-T-Moss/Hex-Zero)

+## Which 3d parts are shared
+Only the modded parts can be find in this mod. <br>
+Non modded parts, that are the default AntHead parts and can be find in de main repository of the AntHead.

 ## Hardware needed for this mode
 ### For the AntHead
 Nothing extra is needed for the AntHead, when looking at the hardware. <br>